Looking for an easy yet flavorful and satisfying vegan meal? Then you’ll love these mushroom quesadillas!

 My first thought was “Why doesn’t anyone eat quesadillas for breakfast…I think that’s silly.
 You should be able to eat quesadillas any time of day.”
 My second thought was “what if I veganized a bacon-egg-and-cheese sandwich (and then turned it into a quesadilla)?”

 The bacon-egg-and-cheese is a staple of NYC bodega culture.
 If you’re wondering what a bodega is, check out this article from NPR.
-At nearly any bodega in New York City, you can order a bacon-egg-and-cheese sandwich.
+They’re so popular that at nearly any bodega in New York City, you can order a bacon-egg-and-cheese sandwich.
 I never ordered that particular variety (even in my pre-vegan days, I was not a fan of bacon), but I did order a bodega egg-and-cheese sandwich from time to time (i.e., when I was hungover).

 To sum up, these Vegan Quesadillas with Mushroom Bacon were born out of my love for quesadillas and my desire to replicate a NYC favorite in a new (and vegan) way.